coder3101/protols/README.md

 ### Diagnostics

 Syntax errors are caught by the tree-sitter parser, which highlights issues directly in your editor.
-For more advanced error reporting, the LSP can be configured to use `protoc` diagnostics.
+More advanced error reporting, is done by `protoc` which runs after a file saved.
+You must have `protoc` installed and added to your path or you can specify its path in the configuration above

 ### Code Formatting